NicShang/Quant-Projects/Option Pricing Engine/README.md

 ## Overview

 This project implements a reusable and modular Black-Scholes pricing engine to compute analytical values and sensitivities (Greeks) for European call and put options.
-It was built to reflect SIG-style derivatives signal prototyping, enabling users to simulate option exposures under shifting market dynamics.

 ## Key Features